eisichenko/Chat-App/README.md

 - Use `incognito` to login from multiple accounts or `MultiLogin` extension in Google Chrome

-- Used Travis CI for development
+- Used Github Actions for development with ci/cd

 - dockerhub: https://hub.docker.com/repository/docker/eisichenko/chat_app_flask